Azure-Samples/fabric-rag-langchain-chainlit/README.md

 #### SQL DB Connection Error

 Occasionally, you may encounter a SQL authentication error.
 In this case, you will need to configure your `.env` file to use a connection token configuration `CONN_TOKEN` for authentication.
-To obtain the token value follow these steps :
+To generate the token value follow these steps :

 Open a terminal window and execute the following `azure cli` command,

 ```bash
 az login
 ```
-Select the subscription and then execute the follow command to generate the token,
+Select the subscription and then execute the following command to generate a token,

 ```bash
 az account get-access-token --resource https://database.windows.net